What is IT Band Syndrome?

 How Does This Happen?

-The IT band works in conjunction with the tensor fascia latae (TFL), muscle located at the front of the hip, which acts like a stretchy rubber band to help flex and retract the hip.
+The IT band works in conjunction with the tensor fascia latae (TFL), a muscle located at the front of the hip, acting like a stretchy rubber band to help flex and retract the hip.
 However, when we overwork the legs, such as in running, we can inflame the soft tissues and the surrounding area.

 Signs of IT Band Syndrome